Social Science Interdisciplinary: SSC 200

 This course is designed as an interdisciplinary, theme-based course that varies across sections but shares common learning outcomes.
 A course goal is that all UD students be exposed to the way that social science addresses the issues and social problems of our times.
 The themes that are covered in each course will be decided by individual faculty members who can draw upon their unique expertise, strengths, and creativity.

-Students are required to have taken ENG 100, to be completed at the end of their current term.
-Students should have completed at the end of their current term at least 30 semester hours overall, through coursework, transfer credit, or advanced placement credit.
+Students are required to have sophomore status to take SSC 200 -- completion of at least 30 semester hours overall, through coursework, transfer credit, or advanced placement credit.

 SSC 200 will emphasize goals related to scholarship, critical evaluation of our times, and the diversity of the human world.
 More specifically, upon completion of SSC 200, students will demonstrate: